Due to how challenging cancer treatment is, scientists and physicians are always looking for innovative techniques to treat this debilitating disease.

 After getting a few sessions, your physician will be closely monitored to see how your body responds to treatment.

-Additionally, some imaging tests might be ordered to observe the tumor response to treatment.
+Some imaging tests might be ordered to observe the tumor response to treatment.

 Your physician will then adjust your dose and treatment sessions, depending on how you respond to therapy.